- When the bot says “Let me patch you through” → transfer to Dave at

 - Matching is exact.

-- You should ensure the same wording appears in your Agent Prompt so the
+The agent must say exactly the phrase you configure here. - You should ensure the same wording appears in your Agent Prompt so the bot naturally says it at the right time.

 -